-an interest in the details and rhythms of contemporary life.
-Her play Creation – about music, obsession, and the artistic process – was developed at the Eugene O’Neill Theatre Center/National Playwrights Conference, and premiered at the Theatre @ Boston Court in Pasadena, for which she was nominated for an LA Stage Alliance Ovation Award for Playwriting.
+Kathryn Walat is an award-winning playwright, whose work has been produced across the country, as well as an opera librettist.
+Her play CREATION – about music, obsession, and the artistic process – was developed at the Eugene O’Neill Theatre Center/National Playwrights Conference, and premiered at the Theatre @ Boston Court in Pasadena, for which she was nominated for an LA Stage Alliance Ovation Award for Playwriting.

-Her play Victoria Martin: Math Team Queen premiered Off-Broadway at the Women’s Project, and was published in New Playwrights: The Best Plays of 2007 (Smith & Kraus); and her politically resonant Bleeding Kansas premiered at the Hangar Theatre (Ithaca) and received a Francesca Primus Citation (American Theatre Critics Association).
-Other works include See Bat Fly (Brown/Trinity Playwrights Rep, Providence) Ancient Gods of the Backwoods (New Georges’ Germ Project), Know Dog (Salvage Vanguard Theater, Austin), and her one-act Johnny Hong Kong (Perishable Theatre, Providence).
+Her play VICTORIA MARTIN: MATH TEAM QUEEN premiered Off-Broadway at the Women’s Project, and was published in New Playwrights: The Best Plays of 2007 (Smith & Kraus); and her politically resonant BLEEDING KANSAS premiered at the Hangar Theatre (Ithaca) and received a Francesca Primus Citation (American Theatre Critics Association).
+Other works include SEE BAT FLY (Kilroy’s List 2014; Brown/Trinity Playwrights Rep, Providence), ANCIENT GODS OF THE BACKWOODS (New Georges’ Germ Project, NYC), KNOW DOG (Salvage Vanguard Theater, Austin), and her one-act JOHNNY HONG KONG (Perishable Theatre, Providence).

-Kate has received commissions from MCC Theatre, Yale Repertory Theatre, New Georges, and Actors’ Theatre of Louisville (On the Road anthology project).
-Her work has had readings and workshops at such places as The Public Theater, Playwrights Horizons, Manhattan Theatre Club, Ars Nova, Actors' Express, The Orchard Project, Lark Play Development Center, and Bay Area Playwrights Festival.
-She is an Affiliated Playwright with New Georges (NYC), and a recent Core Writer at the Playwrights' Center (Minneapolis).
-Her play See Bat Fly was on The Kilroy’s List of most recommended plays by women for 2014, Romeo & Naomi Ramirez was on The Kilroy’s List for 2015, and Small Town Values received a Kilroy’s Honorable Mention in 2016.
+She has received commissions from MCC Theatre, Yale Repertory Theatre, New Georges, and Actors’ Theatre of Louisville (On the Road anthology project).
+Her work has had readings and workshops at such places as The Public Theater, Playwrights Horizons, Manhattan Theatre Club, Ars Nova, Actor’s Express, The Orchard Project, Lark Play Development Center, and Bay Area Playwrights Festival.
+She is an Affiliated Playwright with New Georges (NYC), and an Affiliate Writer at the Playwrights' Center (Minneapolis).
+SEE BAT FLY was on The Kilroy’s List of most recommended plays by women for 2014, ROMEO & NAOMI RAMIREZ was on The Kilroy’s List for 2015, and SMALL TOWN VALUES received a Kilroy’s Honorable Mention in 2016.

-Kate received her BA from Brown University, and her MFA in Playwriting from the Yale School of Drama.
-She is a faculty member at SUNY Albany, where she teaches playwriting, and splits her time between the beautiful Hudson Valley and New York City.
+Kate received her BA in English and Creative Writing from Brown University, and her MFA in Playwriting from the Yale School of Drama.
+She is an Associate Professor and Playwright-in-Residence at SUNY Albany, and splits her time between Upstate and New York City.